-Proof of Heritage must show that you are at least one-quarter and enrolled in a Federally Recognized Tribe (some tribes require at least one-quarter to be enrolled so you would only need proof of enrollment if they do).
-If you are a descendant of an enrolled member with possession of at least one-fourth degree Indian blood, you will need to provide proof of enrollment for your relative as well as proof of relation.
-If your document does not show blood quantum, and your tribe does not require a certain amount to be enrolled, ask your tribal enrollment office for a statement or you can apply for a Certificate of Degree of Indian Blood from the BIA.
+It can be a copy of your enrollment ID or CIB.
+If you are not enrolled but are a descendant of a base roll member, you will need to provide proof of enrollment for your relative, as well as proof of relation.
+Ask your tribal enrollment office for a statement or you can apply for a Certificate of Degree of Indian Blood from the BIA.
 Visit here to find out how to contact your tribe, apply for enrollment, and/or apply for a Certificate of Degree of Indian Blood.

 No. Late documents will not be accepted.
 Don’t wait for final grades to be posted and request the most current transcript as soon as possible.
 Unofficial transcripts are acceptable.

-Awards vary between $500 and $2,000, depending on tuition, merit, and funds available.
+Awards vary between $500 to $2,000 depending on tuition, merit, and funds available.
 Receiving a certain award amount for one term does not mean you will receive the same amount for another term.